-Date 2 April 2021 Words BECKY HEMUS imagery Photography by Vicki Piper, courtesy of Jonathan Smart Gallery
+Date 2 April 2021 Words Becky Hemus Photography Vicki Piper, courtesy of Jonathan Smart Gallery

 Emily Hartley-Skudder and Hamish Coleman installing Germfree Adolescents at Jonathan Smart Gallery, March 2021.